-- 2. The School take a view of the accumulated evidence of the ability of a student to work in a professional manner. - 3.
+- Behaviour which nurtures trust within the ensemble - Behaviour which nurtures the principle of mutual respect of staff, peers and work being covered - Behaviour which supports and does not detract from the learning of others - Behaviour which is sensitive to the wellbeing of peers and assures safe working practices are consistently implemented during class work, rehearsal, and performance. - Behaviour that would support progression into the industry - 2.
+Where concerns around conduct are identified, including racist behaviour, the School will take a view of the accumulated evidence of the ability of a student to work in a professional manner and take action detailed within this policy to address those concerns. - 3.
 The PCC is not intended to replace the Student Code of Conduct; both procedures may be considered at the same time / in parallel and investigations may be carried out collaboratively by the School and the Proctor.